jsg71/Deep-Hedging/README.md

 The Moody work was nearly 20 years ago and indeed he left academic in 2003 to set up a successful hedge fund (which continues to be successful).

-My goal is to advance this work using the latest in deep reinforcement learning (and potentially deep learning - such as GANs to generate training data for RL’s - thus potentially aiding the sample inefficiency problem).
-Data augmentation.
+My goal is to advance this work using the latest in deep reinforcement learning (and potentially deep learning).

-Questions to be examined are the state of the art in RL applied to this problem, whether policy or value methods are better and to examine methods which might fit well with the particular environments within finance.
-That is noisy changeable environments, but where the agent may have little control over its next state, but where the agent may also receive good information as to its progress on an intermediate basis (thus to a certain extent mitigating the long term credit assignment problem), also in some cases the agent may be able on a one step basis be able to assess the impact of actions not taken.

 The goal is to examine the state of the art, and advance it - particularly with a view to practicality, it is the author’s view that the current gap between the state of the art in RL in academia but applied within finance remains impractical.
+And in both parts of the research I am examining multi-period, path dependent decision making in difficult environments in a direct rather than 2 stage indirect fashion.

 It should also be noted that explainability and sensitivity analysis is important in finance, black boxes are not widely trusted and indeed legally there may be cases where explainability is forced.
 I propose to also examine RL methods within this domain where sensitivity analysis and explainability is enabled.

 A further question is if we are seeking to move directly from inputs to actions which in this case will be allocation weights with an objective of maximising say some long run utility, then there are practical questions as regards transaction costs, sparsity and indeed including practical constraints such as a draw down constraint.
 Also there are questions as regards throwing noisy time series into an RL agent and the best way to do this, for example if we go ‘deep’ do autoencoders have a part to play and should we be seeking to induce sparsity in our agent’s allocations?

 Note that allocation problems, may in some cases be reduced to single state bandit problems and note that sometimes a poor model of the environment may be known and the agent may possibly be able to bootstrap from here.
-Allocations may be to experts, assets, or indeed strategies, the environment itself may have hidden aspects to it and indeed may exhibit regime shifts.
+Allocations may be to experts, assets, or indeed strategies.

-One issue with finance is a proof of concept as regards whether a system works or not above a baseline.
-We have one instance of history, thus the author intends both control experiments with simulated data and oracles, as well as real life examples.
-There are a very wide variety of financial applications that these techniques can be applied to, however there are also control problems or areas outside the financial domain where the work is expected to have applicability.

 # Books